adityathebe/kathmandu-university-cs-notes/COMP 484/Instance Based Learning/KNN/ReadMe.md

 - Which distance function performs better ?
 - How to find the closest points quickly ?
-- Distance is calculated base on *all* attributes of the instances.
+- Distance is calculated based on *all* attributes of the instances.
 Due to this many irrelevant attributes might be considered which affects the distance eventually leading to decrease in the accuracy.
 This difficulty, which arises when many irrelevant attributes are present, is sometimes referred to as the **curse of dimensionality**.
 - Doesn't prioritize nearer neighbors

 ## Remarks on kNN